Taxi and Private Hire Licensing Privacy Notice

 • complete any required checks for example, medical checks, criminal record (DBS) checks and DVLA checks.
 This includes when we must update these checks.

-We publish a taxi licenses register on the City of York Council’s website which shows private hire operators / drivers / vehicles details including name, business address and telephone number, start and end date of their licence, and licence number.
+We publish a taxi licences register on the City of York Council’s website which shows private hire operators / drivers / vehicles details including name, business address and telephone number, start and end date of their licence, and licence number.

 We may also contact you with updates on our services, and/or to take part in surveys/consultations where you have given us your consent to do so.
 You can withdraw your consent at any time by contacting licensing@york.gov.uk.
 If you complete a paper survey, once you complete and return it to us, we will transfer the information you have given us onto the council’s secure network and then destroy confidentially the paper copy.